Research Facility Commissioning

 Application and Approval

 The time needed to receive approval depends on several factors that can vary among laboratories and research operations.
 Engineered controls, lab safety equipment and supplies, developing safety protocols, staff training, and regulatory licensing needs can all be factors.
-The following table provides estimates on the amount of time that is usually needed to obtain approvals for particular hazards or regulated activities.
+This table provides estimates on the amount of time that is usually needed to obtain approvals for particular hazards or regulated activities.
 These are approximate and will vary on a case-by-case basis.